HubSpot/cms-react/examples/getting-started/README.md

 You can preview your local CMS React components inside live HubL-rendered pages.
 To do this, create a page:

-- Go to Control Center
+- Go to Website Pages
-- Click “Create”, then “Create Landing page”
+- Click “Create”, then “Create Website Page"
 - Write a page name and click “Create page”
 - Switch your active theme to "CMS React - Getting Started Theme" and select one of the templates
 - Name the page in the settings tab, then publish and preview it